Let’s discover the culinary art of the island of love, the island of Cyprus with this flaounes recipe.

-Ivy and Aphrodite were both born in the city of Limassol.
+Aphrodite was born in the city of Limassol.
 Cyprus owes its nickname “Island of Aphrodite” or “Island of love” to Greek mythology.
 According to the legend, the goddess of love and fertility was born on its shores.
 She would have sprung from the foam of the waves of the sea, in the Bay of Petra tou Romiou situated between Limassol and Paphos.

 The Republic of Cyprus is an island to the east of the Mediterranean Sea, in the Levantine basin.

 Flaounes were created in Cyprus a long time ago and have been served as a delicacy for breaking the fast of Lent.
-They are traditionally prepared on Good Friday to be eaten on Easter Sunday by Orthodox Christians.
+They are popular around Easter, and are traditionally prepared on Good Friday to be eaten on Easter Sunday by Orthodox Christians.
 They are eaten in place of bread on Easter Sunday, and continue to be prepared and eaten the following weeks.

 Mahlepi (or mahlab) is a spice derived from the black cherry pit which gives food a taste ranging from cherry, almond and orange blossom.
-It is most often used in sweet dishes but it would be a shame not to use it also in savory preparations, as in flaounes!
+It is most often used in sweet dishes but also in savory preparations, as in this flaounes recipe.

 - 6 cups flour

 - 3½ teaspoons instant dry yeast